Part of Library Postcards: Civic Pride in a Lost America.

 Spiffy style mashup of Georgian and Romanesque.
 1903 Carnegie grant, a little late for the

-What looks like shutters is brick, but the colorist may have enhanced the effect.
+What looks like shutters is brick, but the colorist for the upper left card may have enhanced the effect.

 Today the building is an art and civic center.
 The library is now in a former Red Owl grocery store.